CleverCloud/CandidateMaterials/README.md

 <h1 style="text-align: center;">Thank you for your interest in Clever Cloud!</h1>

 At Clever Cloud, we want to rethink what a Cloud Service Provider should be for businesses and developers around the world.
 We deal with complexity so that our customers don’t have to.
-Our mission is simple : Build a powerful, versatile yet simple to use, Cloud Platform.
+Our mission is simple: Build a powerful, versatile yet simple to use, Cloud Platform.

 **We are looking for engineers who share our mission.**